snuspl/nimble/README.md

 Create an issue for questions and bug reports.

 ## Contribution
+We welcome your contributions to Nimble!
 We aim to create an open-source project that is contributed by the open-source community.
-We maintain a mailing list (nimble-discuss@googlegroups.com) for general discussions about development.
+For general discussions about development, please subscribe to nimble-discuss@googlegroups.com.
-If you are interested in contributing to nimble next generation, please contact us at nimble@spl.snu.ac.kr.

 ## License
 [BSD 3-clause license](LICENSE)